wacncontent/CustomizeTool/removeCommentOutput/includes/app-service-web-deploy-web-parameters.md

 ### siteName

-The name of the web app that you wish to create.
+The name of the web site that you wish to create.

     "siteName":{
       "type":"string"